You are here

 Gender and sexuality: with a focus on feminist and queer theorising and the lived experiences of gendered and sexual subjects, as well as a consideration of different approaches to and meanings of ‘justice’.

-Innovative research methodologies: particularly in relation to qualitative mixed-methods research, biographical and life-story research, visual methods, discourse analysis, and historical and ethnographic methodologies.
+Innovative research methodologies: particularly in relation to qualitative and mixed-methods research, biographical and life-story research, visual methods, discourse analysis, and historical and ethnographic methodologies.

 Engaging with the wider world